CenturyLinkCloud/PublicKB/Cloud Application Manager/Administering Your Organization/resource-tags.md

 ![Setting Add Tags](../../images/cloud-application-manager/admin-tags1.png)

 * **Custom** - Enter any value that’s meaningful to categorize instances, like department name.
-* **Preset** - Choose from preset values such as box name, environment, etc. Preset values give specific information about an instance.
+* **Preset** - Choose from preset values such as box name, instance name, provider name, workspace ID, etc. Preset values give specific information about an instance.
 Choose a value from this table.

 | Preset Value | Description |
 |--------------|-------------|